josevcm/nfc-laboratory/README.md

 ## Build instructions

-This project is based on Qt6 and MinGW-W64 and contains the following components:
+This project is based on Qt6 and MinGW-W64, with minimal dependencies.

+Contains the following components:

 - /src/nfc-app/app-qt: Application interface based on Qt Widgets
 - /src/nfc-app/app-rx: Command line decoder application.